stephenhouser/node-red-contrib-wsjt-x/README.md

 To *send* commands to WSJT-X you will need to identify the IP address and port number that WSJT-X is using to send data out.
 This is not the same as the address WSJT-X sends to (above).
 The easist method is to use a `udp in` node setup to receive data (as above) and use the `msg.ip` and `msg.port` from incoming messages.
 The `wsjt-x-encode` node can be used to encode messages from your flow into `buffer` objects that a `udp out` node, properly configured, can then send to WSJT-X. You will also have to configure WSJT-X to accept incoming UDP commands, look in *Settings*.

-## WSJT-X Encoding Work-in-progrss (v2.0)
+## WSJT-X Encoding

-While I have a goal of being able to encode *all* the WSJT-X messages, the priority is to complete the ones that WSJT-X accepts as input first.
-See the [WSJT-X Source Code](* https://github.com/roelandjansen/wsjt-x/blob/master/NetworkMessage.hpp).
+WSJT-X accepts some commands to control its operation via the same UDP address it sends out notifications.
+The `wsjt-x-encode` node can encode these messages from JSON objects.
+This will allow you to control some aspects of WSJT-X from NodeRed.
+See the [WSJT-X Source Code](https://sourceforge.net/p/wsjt/wsjtx/ci/master/tree/Network/NetworkMessage.hpp) for the details of how each command works and their parameters.
+Set the `topic` of the message to the WSJT-X command.

-The commands that can be encoded are as follows:
+A summary of the commands (topics) that can be encoded are as follows:

 - **clear**: `{"window":2}`
 - **heartbeat**: `{"max_schema_number":3,"version":"2.6.1","revision":""}`